 Project outcomes will be tested and evaluated in realistic conditions, through a randomized controlled experiment involving around 400 HNC patients at three European hospitals (two in Italy and one in the UK).

-MultiMed Engineers, which participated in the overall conception of this Project, is involved in the modelling of novel behavioural and affective traits features to be included in HRQoL assessment and prediction, in supporting the implementation of the related data collection platform, and in planning and conducting the Health Technology Assessment study that will investigate the cost-utility of the BD4QoL solution, along the value based healthcare paradigm.
+MultiMed Engineers, which participated in the overall conception of the Project, is involved in the modelling of novel behavioural and affective traits features to be included in HRQoL assessment and prediction, in supporting the implementation of the related data collection platform, and in planning and conducting the Health Technology Assessment study that will investigate the cost-utility ratio of the BD4QoL solution, along the value based healthcare paradigm.